Get insider access

 55" 65" 77"

-The Sony A80K OLED and the Sony A80J OLED are extremely similar TVs with the same features.
-The A80K downgrades in a few areas, like the brightness, and the built-in speakers are worse.
-However, the A80K also has a wider 1080p VRR range.
-Overall, deciding between these two TVs comes down to which you can find for cheaper because they're so similar.
+The Sony A80K/A80CK OLED and the Sony A80J OLED are extremely similar TVs with the same features.
+They're so similar that deciding between these two TVs comes down to which you can find for cheaper.

 Sony X95K